Hubert de Givenchy, Famed Couturier, Dies At 91

 Among his customers were a number of women who defined style in the 1950s and '60s including Elizabeth Taylor, Grace Kelly and Jacqueline Kennedy, who wore a Givenchy design to President Kennedy's funeral.

-But it was Hepburn who was his muse and close friend, wearing his fashions in the films Sabrina, Funny Girl and others.
+But it was Hepburn who was his muse and close friend, wearing his fashions in the films Sabrina, Funny Face and others.

 His eponymous fashion house called its founder the enfant terrible of haute couture: "[H]is 'separates' – elegant blouses and light skirts blending architectural lines and simplicity – met with enormous success in light of the more constricted looks of the day. ...
 Spare lines, slender hips, slim silhouettes and swan-like necks won over actresses from around the world."

-Note: An earlier version of this story referred incorrectly to an Audrey Hepburn movie.
-She appeared in Funny Face, not Funny Girl.